 All resolutions of disputes by employees in the bargaining unit represented by the Association shall be processed under this Section.
-If the City Charter requires that a different option be available to the employee, no action under subSection 2 above shall be taken unless it is determined that the employee is not availing himself or herself of such option.
+If the City Charter requires that a different option be available to the employee, no action under paragraph 2 above shall be taken unless it is determined that the employee is not availing themselves of such option.

-No action under subSection 2 above shall be taken if action on a complaint or dispute is pending before the Personnel Commission.
+No action under paragraph 2 above shall be taken if action on a complaint or dispute is pending before the Personnel Commission.